At this year’s General Assembly we will vote in a new board of the EuroPython Society.

 co-organized a Software Carpentry and is co-organizer in the Python San

 Sebastian conference series.
-He is member of the EuroPython 2015 and 2016 core organization
+He is member of the EuroPython 2015 core

 In his leisure time he helps as an IT expert in a non-profit organization called ASPANOGI.
 This organization takes care of children with cancer, teaching them computer science and providing them tools and machines where they can play during hospitalization.